 By having carefully observed (over several years) the typical shortcomings; 'needs' and 'wants' – the predicament if you like – faced by people I've chosen to call Al.

 SFP addresses this by offering the most efficient and practical solutions.

 Highly-efficient and sustainable.
 The perfect solution for people like Al.

 Brief but effective physical exercise.
 5-6 sessions per week totalling less than two hours overall.

 Enjoyable nutrition, based entirely on real food.
 No 'dieting' or mandatory supplementation.

-You can approach the training part of the Sensible Fitness Program with as much rigor and passion as humanly possible – but you will not realize appreciable results without an effective and supportive eating plan.
+You can approach the training part of SFP with as much rigor and passion as humanly possible – but you will not realize appreciable results without an effective and supportive eating plan.

 Of course my definition of good nutrition may differ from the next person's, who could be on a keto, vegan or vegetarian plan.
 The important thing is to realize that 'what' you eat, and 'how' much – dictates your physical condition more than your workout program does.

-Whatever your eating orientation, be responsible with your nutrition, as well as your macro and micronutrients.
+Whatever your eating style, be responsible with your choices, as well as your macro and micronutrient-intake.

-Although a nutrition plan will vary from individual-to-individual (depending on eating practices and macronutrient tolerances), the list of meals above shows the type of 'normality' which underlines the program.
+Although nutrition plans will vary from individual-to-individual (depending on preferences and macronutrient tolerances), the list of meals above shows the type of 'normality' which underlines the program.